jrcreative/portland-bicycle-club/wp-content/plugins/query-monitor/readme.txt

 In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-Administrator).
 See the Settings panel for details.

+= Other Plugins =

+I maintain several other plugins for developers.
+Check them out:

+* [User Switching](https://wordpress.org/plugins/user-switching/) provides instant switching between user accounts in WordPress.
+* [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) lets you view and control what's happening in the WP-Cron system

 = Privacy Statement =

-Query Monitor does not persistently store any of the data that it collects.
+Query Monitor is private by default and always will be.
+It does not persistently store any of the data that it collects.
 It does not send data to any third party, nor does it include any third party resources.

 [Query Monitor's full privacy statement can be found here](https://github.com/johnbillion/query-monitor/wiki/Privacy-Statement).